AdamWills/peter-quackster/README.md

 1. He can respond to someone saying hello to him
 2. He can tell a joke.
 This can either be done by mentioning him and the word 'joke' (e.g. @peter.quackster - tell me a joke!) or by directly messaging him and mentioning 'joke'.
+3. Sets reminders for daily standups and Wiretaps!